marcosmiani/simple-filtered-list/app/README.md

 ## Folder structure

-The main folder contains the *app*, the *service worker* configuration, the test set up file, utils and the `service` and `state` folders
+The main folder contains:
+- *app* main file
+- *service worker* configuration
+- Tests set up file and utils,
+- `components`, `service` and `state` folders

+### Components

+Collection of components used on the app to visualize the data

 ### Service